facuperezm/website/README.md

 ## Optimizations

-- [ ] Improve colors variables in Tailwind config file to use better conventions
+- [x] Improve colors variables in Tailwind config file to use better conventions
-- [ ] Add dark mode
+- [x] Add dark mode
-- [ ] Dark/Light theme
+- [x] Dark/Light theme
-- [ ] Improve contact form validation and error handling to show error messages and success message
+- [x] Improve contact form validation and error handling
-- [ ] Add a loading spinner when sending the email
-- [ ] Add a toast message when sending the email
+- [x] Add a toast message when sending the email
 - [ ] Separate works in new page
 - [ ] Add a new page for the blog